 No, this isn’t always true.
-It’s a complex topic with a lot of “it depends” situations (get the basics about Medicaid recovery here).
+It’s a complex topic with a lot of “it depends” situations.

 4. Medicaid is a national program that’s the same for everyone

 Not true.
-Medicaid is actually run by states (with some federal money), so the rules are different depending on where your older adult lives.
+Medicaid is actually run by states (with some federal money), so the program rules will be different depending on where your older adult lives.